ramachandran-lab/ML-MAGES/README.md

   - 'N_SNPS': number of variants (out of the total M variants) contained in the marked region for this gene
   - 'SNP_FIRST': index of the first variant considered for the gene
   - 'SNP_LAST': index of the last variant considered for the gene

+The following files, contained in the folder `data/real_for_sim` (not included), are used in `simulate_evaluation.sh` and `evaluate_perf.ipynb`:
+- `ukb_chr15.qced.bim`, `ukb_chr15.qced.bed`, `ukb_chr15.qced.fam`: the genotype data of Chr15 of UKB European individuals in PLINK format.
+- `ukb_chr15.qced.ld`: full LD matrix of Chr15 in UKB European individuals.
+- `blocks_chr15_ws1000.txt`: The (0-based-)indices of the boundary points at which the LD matrix of Chr15 is split into blocks.
+-
+The simulated training data will be included in the folder `data/simulation` (not shown), and subsequently used for model training.

+The simulated evluation data will be included in the folder `data/simulation/sim_gene_mlmt` (not shown), and subsequently used for performance evaluation.

 ## Model Folder
 The `trained_model` folder in this repository contains trained models.